-Keith and Barbara were dedicated choir parents of cathedral choristers Paul & Michael - so dedicated, in fact, that they threw themselves whole-heartedly into the life of our cathedral - Keith becoming Secretary of the Friends of Blackburn Cathedral, and Barbara becoming a member of many cathedral organisations.
+Keith and Barbara were dedicated choir parents of cathedral choristers Paul & Michael - so dedicated, in fact, that they threw themselves wholeheartedly into the life of our cathedral -Keith becoming Secretary of the Friends of Blackburn Cathedral, and Barbara becoming a member of many cathedral organisations.

-Barbara's funeral earlier this year was most moving, and attended by many friends and admirers who packed the Nave.
+Barbara's funeral earlier this year was most moving, and attended by many friends and admirers who packed the Nave

-Keith's funeral was similarly attended - and it was so moving to see his coffin borne into the cathedral on the shoulders of his sons and grandsons.
+Keith's funeral was similarly attended and it was so moving to see his coffin borne into the cathedral on the shoulders of his sons and grandsons.

-Paul, who is an anesthesiologist in Kentucky, spoke eloquently about his father who had been an officer in the Royal Navy and later became a distinguished Blackburn headmaster.
+Paul, who an Kentucky, anesthesiologist in spoke eloquently about his father who had been an officer in the Royal Navy and later became a distinguished Blackburn headmaster.

 Samuel Hudson had formed a choir especially for that service.
-They sang Croft's Burial Sentences and Psalm 23, also Elizabeth Poston's Jesus Christ The Apple Tree, and John Rutter's The Lord bless you and keep you.

-Canon Hindley said that conversations with Keith were never short ('that runs in the family!') and always exciting.
-He was a worrier - a belt-and-braces person, and he ensured that his children were well brought up.
+Croft's They sang Burial Sentences and Psalm 23, also Elizabeth Poston's Jesus Christ The Apple Tree, and John Rutter's The Lord bless you and keep you.
+Hindley Canon conversations with Keith were never short ('that runs in the family!') and always exciting.
+He was a worrier a belt-and-braces person, and he ensured that his children were well brought up.
 (They were!)
 Keith also worked for the Samaritans and was able to help many people.

-'The whole cathedral gives thanks for his creative life, and when he meets Barbara again they will have plenty to say!'
+The whole cathedral gives thanks that said for his creative life, and when he meets Barbara again they will have plenty to say!